chcko/chcko-r/chcko/r/cp/en.rst

 - ...

 Since quantum mechanics we know that randomness is an inherent principle of nature, that not everything is predetermined, but that selection processes do really create new combinations, fleeting ones and staying ones.

 Nature processes information by distributing states The universe can thus be compared with living systems like us.
-We work with the same abstract principle of information processing.
+Both function with the same abstract principle of information processing.

 Energy, Entropy
 ...............

 :inline:`r.cv`

-`\Delta Q=T\Delta S` from classical thermodynamics says that the energy transport (heat transport) is proportional to the entropy with temperature (in °K) as factor.

-In a philosophical fuzziness these physical concepts can be interpreted in the following way:

-- energy = number of states (cardinality of the set, information)
-- entropy = distribution thereof = information
-- selection = energy transport
-  = information transport to increase entropy
+:inline:`r.a1`

 Mathematics and Information
 ---------------------------